 Evolution of recruitment

 The Swiss HIV Cohort Study (SHCS) is a large cohort study enrolling patients prospectively since 1988.
 Some data going back to 1981 have been collected retrospectively.
-As of December 2021, a total of 21’372 persons have been enrolled in the SHCS (fig. 1).
+Until the end of 2022, a total of 21’618 persons have been enrolled in the SHCS (fig. 1).

-The largest proportion of patients was recruited in the centre Zurich (36.8%).
-The 3 centres Lausanne, Geneva and Bern, each contributed about 12-16% of patients, and the centre Basel has 10.7%.
-The centres Lugano and St. Gallen have 3 and 6%, respectively (fig. 2).
+The largest proportion of patients were recruited in Swiss University Hospital infectious disease outpatient clinic in Zurich (36.7%).
+In the 3 centers Lausanne, Geneva and Bern, each contributes about 12-16% of patients, the University Hospital infectious disease outpatient clinic of Basel has 10.8%.
+Lugano and St. Gallen, have 3.1 and 6.1%, respectively (fig. 2).

 The main three transmission groups IDU (Intravenous Drug User), MSM (Men having Sex with Men) and HET (heterosexual contacts) are well represented.
 Among patients belonging to the transmission group IDU we further distinguish patients where the most probable cause of infection was intravenous drug use from those where the transmission might have occurred sexually (fig. 4).